-However, data collected by the Central Valley Water Board, dischargers, educational institutions, and others demonstrate that many water bodies within the Tulare Lake Basin Area are already impaired for various constituents that are or could be associated with irrigated agricultural activities.
-As described above, there are surface water quality management plan requirements for the following constituents and indicators: pH, electrical conductivity, dissolved solids, dissolved oxygen, E. coli, fecal coliform, boron, molybdenum, chlorpyrifos, DDE, toxaphene, Ceriodaphnia dubia, Pimephales promelas, Selenastrum capricornutum, and Hyalella azteca.
-Those same data collection efforts also indicate that surface water bodies within the watershed meet objectives for particular constituents and would be considered "high quality waters" with respect to those constituents.
+However, data collected by the Central Valley Water Board, dischargers, educational institutions, and others demonstrate that many water bodies within the Western San Joaquin River Watershed are already impaired for various constituents that are or could be associated with irrigated agricultural activities.
+As described above, there are surface water quality management plan requirements for the following constituents and indicators: ammonia, arsenic, boron, chlordane, chlorpyrifos, copper, DDT/DDD/DDE, diazinon, dieldrin, dimethoate, diuron, dissolved oxygen, electrical conductivity, E. coli, HCH, lead, malathion, methyl parathion, nickel, pH, selenium, simazine, total dissolved solids, zinc, sediment toxicity, and water column toxicity to algae, fathead minnow, and water flea.
+Those same data collection efforts also indicate that other surface water bodies within the watershed meet objectives for particular constituents and would be considered "high quality waters" with respect to those constituents.

-Similarly, as described above in the "Groundwater Quality Monitoring" section, large areas within the Tulare Lake Basin Area contain groundwater wells which contain maximum nitrate levels above applicable water quality objectives.
-While the lack of historical data prevents the Board from being able to determine whether the groundwater represented by these wells are considered "high quality" with respect to nitrates because it is unknown when the degradation occurred, available data show that currently existing quality of certain water bodies is better than the water quality objectives; for example, deeper groundwaters, represented by municipal supply wells, are generally high quality with respect to pesticides and nitrates.
+Similarly, as described above in the "Groundwater Quality Monitoring" section, 15 percent of sampled square mile sections (i.e., sections containing wells for which sampling information is available) had a maximum nitrate level above applicable water quality objectives.
+While the lack of historical data prevents the board from being able to determine whether the groundwater represented by these wells are considered "high quality" with respect to nitrates,37 because it is unknown when the degradation occurred, available data show that currently existing quality of certain water bodies is better than the water quality objectives; for example, deeper groundwaters, represented by municipal supply wells, are generally high quality with respect to pesticides and nitrates.
 Degradation of such waters can be permitted only consistent with the state and federal antidegradation policies.

 Given the significant variation in conditions over the broad areas covered by this Order, any application of the antidegradation requirements must account for the fact that at least some of the waters into which agricultural discharges will occur are high quality waters (for some constituents).
-Further, the Order provisions should also account for the fact that even where a water body is not high quality (such that discharge into that water body is not subject to the antidegradation policy), the Central Valley Water Board should, under State Water Board precedent, impose limitations more stringent than the objectives set forth in the Basin Plan, if those limits can be met by "best efforts."
+Further, the Order provisions should also account for the fact that even where a water body is not high quality (such that discharge into that water body is not subject to the